 - You can practice communicating more clearly and honestly in the safety of the counselling relationship.

 - Counselling can help improve your relationships and your ability to communicate.

 If you’re still not sure, the best way for things to become clearer is to book an initial session with a counsellor.
 That way you can find out more about how counselling works and the counsellor can help you decide if it would be useful for your particular situation.

 Counselling Directory is not responsible for the articles published by members.
 The views expressed are those of the member who wrote the article.

 About Gill Wier

+I am currently offering counselling via telephone or video call only.
 If you're looking for someone to talk to in confidence, you've come to the right place.
 I seek to create a calm and safe space where you can speak freely and share openly without fear of judgement.
-I believe the relationship between the counsellor and client is the most important factor in making counselling effective.
-When we feel heard, understood and valued by another person this helps to… Read more
+I believe the relationship between the counsellor and client is the most important factor in making counselling effectiv… Read more

 Located in Sheffield.

 To book an appointment, please get in contact: